Start an optimization job

 # Get optimization results

-mutagent prompts optimize results <job-id>
+mutagent prompts optimize results < job-i d >

 Job Response Structure